-- Situation 1: You buy the Part D vaccine at the pharmacy and you get your vaccine at the network pharmacy.
+- Situation 1: You get your vaccination at the network pharmacy.
 (Whether you have this choice depends on where you live.
-Some states do not allow pharmacies to administer a vaccination.) - You will have to pay the pharmacy the amount of your coinsurance OR copayment for the vaccine and the cost of giving you the vaccine. - Our plan will pay the remainder of the costs. - Situation 2: You get the Part D vaccination at your doctor's office. - When you get the vaccination, you will pay for the entire cost of the vaccine and its administration. - You can then ask our plan to pay you back for our share of the cost by using the procedures that are described in Chapter 7 of this booklet (Asking us to pay our share of a bill you have received for covered medical services or drugs). - You will be reimbursed the amount you paid less your normal coinsurance OR copayment for the vaccine (including administration). - Situation 3: You buy the Part D vaccine at your pharmacy, and then take it to your doctor's office where they give you the vaccine. - You will have to pay the pharmacy the amount of your copayment for the vaccine itself. - When your doctor gives you the vaccine, you will pay the entire cost for this service.
-You can then ask our plan to pay you back for our share of the cost by using the procedures described in Chapter 7 of this booklet. - You will be reimbursed the amount charged by the doctor for administering the vaccine.
+Some states do not allow pharmacies to give vaccines.) - You will pay the pharmacy your copayment for the vaccine itself which includes the cost of giving you the vaccine. - Our plan will pay the remainder of the costs. - Situation 2: You get the Part D vaccination at your doctor's office. - When you get the vaccine, you will pay for the entire cost of the vaccine itself and the cost for the provider to give it to you. - You can then ask our plan to pay our share of the cost by using the procedures that are described in Chapter 7. - You will be reimbursed the amount you paid less your normal copayment for the vaccine (including administration). - Situation 3: You buy the Part D vaccine itself at your pharmacy, and then take it to your doctor's office where they give you the vaccine. - You will have to pay the pharmacy your copayment for the vaccine itself. - When your doctor gives you the vaccine, you will pay the entire cost for this service.
+You can then ask our plan to pay our share of the cost by using the procedures described in Chapter 7. - You will be reimbursed the amount charged by the doctor for administering the vaccine.